 Economic and production background

-Leek is a cold-tolerant plant and is therefore mainly grown in temperate regions of Europe.
+Spring onion is a cold-tolerant plant and is therefore mainly grown in temperate regions of Europe.
 France is one of the largest producers, with Belgium, the Netherlands and Germany also growing significant quantities.
 It is also widely grown in Hungary, but in smaller quantities.

-The sweet onion season starts in late autumn and lasts until the end of winter.
+The spring onion season starts in late autumn and lasts until the end of winter.
 In Hungary, it is mainly grown in the open field, but can also be produced in small quantities in greenhouses.
 In Hungary, fresh onions of Hungarian origin are available from the end of October to April, while in the spring and summer months, imports from Western Europe are the most common.

-How to choose good quality leeks?
+How to choose good quality spring onion?

 Kitchen use

-Leeks have a wide range of uses in the kitchen.
+Spring onion has a wide range of uses in the kitchen.
 Its softer, sweet taste makes it excellent in soups, casseroles, creams, quiches and pies.
 It is also delicious roasted, steamed or grilled and is an excellent accompaniment to fish or meat dishes.
 The white part is the most commonly used, but the green leaves are also excellent for flavouring stocks and soups.

 Storage suggestions